dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A32: DCE - Phase 1 - Excel and CSV Handling Strategy
 # Date Created: C62
 # Author: AI Model
-# Updated on: C66 (Switch to exceljs and custom Markdown converter)
+# Updated on: C67 (Revert to xlsx and custom Markdown converter for stability)

 - **Key/Value for A0:**
 - **Description:** Defines the strategy for handling tabular data files (.xlsx, .xls, .csv) by converting them to Markdown tables on-demand and caching them in memory for flattening.